 Papaji also – he was addicted to sugar and grease -he had high blood pressure, he had diabetes, that didn’t stop him tucking into his jalebis and going into diabetic commas once in a while, Nisargadatta had his beedis, but there was something else.
 There was an undercurrent, they were established in that substratum and though the body might have certain traits, habits, peculiarities, addictions, it didn’t in any way impinge on the full awareness of the Self.

-David: After liberation the body still has an accumulation of likes, dislikes – certain foods you like, places you might like to visit.
+David: After liberation, the body still has an accumulation of likes, dislikes – certain foods you like, places you might like to visit.
 Like Papaji used to watch cricket, he’d cancel satsangs if India was playing Pakistan you know, he loved watching his cricket.
 And he had this unbelievable dislike of Pakistan, really!
 I mean the standard Indian BNP stuff, you know?
-He cancelled satsang once to go out and vote for really right winged nationalist party, he hated Pakistan, he could stay up all night to watch Pakistan lose a cricket match even if India wasn’t involved.
+He canceled satsang once to go out and vote for the really right-winged nationalist party, he hated Pakistan, he could stay up all night to watch Pakistan lose a cricket match even if India wasn’t involved.

 In his youth, the Pakistan government stole all his family property.
 His father handed over management of the family affairs to him and Papaji spent it on buying land in the part of the Punjab that eventually Pakistan took over, so they all ended up being penniless refugees, they got no compensation.

 So you might think this fanatic nationalism is some kind of vasana that’s going to hold you up, but in his case, it didn’t.
 It’s odd that you can have this extreme political, patriotic, nationalism, dislike other countries and still be abiding in the Self, but that seems to be the way it is.